 Christopher J. W. McClure, Benjamin P. Pauli, and Julie A. Heath.
 Ecological Applications, 2017.

-Researchers examined the potential positive and negative outcomes of artificial breeding sites, such as nest boxes, as a management and study tool by professional and citizen scientists.
+Researchers examined the potential positive and negative outcomes of artificial breeding sites, such as nest boxes, as a management and study tool by professional and community scientists.
 Simulations were used to articulate the impacts and possible unintended consequences that artificial breeding sites can have on existing populations.
 Nest boxes are unlikely to aid populations declining because of high mortality.
 Nest boxes placed in areas that reduce reproduction or increase mortality could be detrimental by causing an otherwise stable population to decline.
 Importantly, nest boxes should be monitored after installation to ensure they are not acting as ecological traps.

 Shawn H. Smith, Karen Steenhof , Christopher J.W.
 McClure, and Julie A. Heath.
 Journal of Animal Ecology, 2016.